bobisme/vm-challenge/notes.md

 - concave coin has 7 dots
 - corroded coin has a triangle

+Used z3.

 $$9 + 2 * 5^2 + 7^3 - 3 = 399$$

 ### Teleporter

+See [teleporter.py](./teleporter.py) for derivation and details.

 ```python
 def recursive_function(r0: int, r1: int, r7: int):